St. Luke's

 P.E.

-Our PE lessons are on Monday and Thursday.
+Our PE lessons are on Monday and Wednesday.

 Children are expected to bring their PE kits into school at the start of the half term ready and leave it in class ready for these days (it will be taken home at the end of the half term).
 Make sure that your child's names are on all of their kit.
 Please ensure that your child has the correct indoor and outdoor kit, as the weather gets colder and wetter children will need to be dressed appropriately as they will be in their kits all day.
 Earrings must be taken out before PE lessons, either by the parent or the child- staff are not permitted to do this.